wso2/docs-is/en/docs/learn/configuring-saml2-web-single-sign-on.md

     </tr>
     <tr class="odd">
     <td><strong>Assertion Consumer URLs</strong></td>
-    <td>Specify the <strong>Assertion Consumer URLs</strong> .
-This is the URL to which the browser should be redirected to after the authentication is successful.
+    <td>This is the URL to which the browser should be redirected to after the authentication is successful.
 This is the Assertion Consumer Service (ACS) URL of the service provider.
 The identity provider redirects the SAML2 response to this ACS URL.
 However, if the SAML2 request is signed and SAML2 request contains the ACS URL, the Identity Server will honor the ACS URL of the SAML2 request.
 It should have this format: https://(host-name):(port)/acs .
 You can add multiple assertion consumer URLs for the service provider by entering the URL and clicking the <strong>Add</strong> button.</td>
     <td><code>                               http://wso2is.local:8080/travelocity.com/home.jsp                             </code></td>
     </tr>
     <tr class="even">